Adjunct Faculty Responsibilities

 8.8.
 MEETING CLASSES

 Faculty members are expected to meet all classes promptly at the time scheduled.
-Necessary absences must be reported to the relevant chairperson in advance whenever possible.
-Absences of more than two class days, for purposes not directly connected to college duties, must be approved in advance by the division chairperson.
+Necessary absences must be reported to the relevant divisional dean in advance whenever possible.
+Absences of more than two class days, for purposes not directly connected to college duties, must be approved in advance by the divisional dean.
 Failure to meet scheduled classes and chronic tardiness are serious lapses of professional behavior.

 8.9.
 MIDTERM PROGRESS REPORT